Becksteinlab/lammps/doc/src/pair_mbx.rst

 manuscript :ref:`(Riera) <Riera>`, while a detailed description of the performance scaling can be found in the manuscript :ref:`(Gupta) <Gupta3>`.

+The *cutoff* argument specifies the real-space cutoff for MBX in Angstroms.
+For periodic systems, a safe value is 9.0 Angstroms, which is the cutoff used in the original MB-pol model.
+For non-periodic systems, the cutoff can be set to a large value, such as 100.0 Angstroms, to ensure that all interactions are captured.
+A larger cutoff is always safer, but will result in a slower simulation.

 For hybrid simulations involving MB-nrg and non-MB-nrg molecules in the same simulation, one can use :doc:`pair_style hybrid/overlay
 <pair_hybrid>` to combine the MB-nrg molecules with other pair styles,